Forest Hills, Queens: Road

 The main thoroughfare is Queens Boulevard.
 The street's width and complexity have led to a large number of pedestrian deaths, earning it the moniker "Boulevard of Death".
 Metropolitan Avenue is known for its antique shops.
 The commercial heart of Forest Hills is a mile-long stretch of Austin Street between Yellowstone Boulevard and Ascan Avenue: the latter thoroughfare was named in 1909 by developer Frederick Backus for his own father, Ascan Backus II.

+Other thoroughfares include 108th Street, which goes to East Elmhurst and terminates at Queens Boulevard at a junction with 71st Avenue and Continental Avenue, Grand Central Parkway, which goes to the Triboro Bridge and Eastern Long Island, and the Long Island Expressway, also known as I-495, or abbreviated to the LIE, which goes to the Midtown Tunnel towards Manhattan, and terminates at Riverhead in Eastern Long Island.

 Parks and recreation

-Forest Hills is bordered by two of the largest parks in Queens managed by the New York City Department of Parks and Recreation: the 1255 acre Flushing Meadows–Corona Park, which is the site of two World's Fairs (in 1939 and 1964) and the iconic Unisphere; as well as the 544 acre Forest Park.
+Forest Hills is bordered by two of the largest parks in Queens managed by the New York City Department of Parks and Recreation: the 870 acre Flushing Meadows–Corona Park, which is the site of two World's Fairs (in 1939 and 1964) and the iconic Unisphere; as well as the 507 acre Forest Park.
 Within Forest Hills, parks and playgrounds include the Yellowstone Municipal Park – Katzman Playground (located on Yellowstone Boulevard, between 68th Avenue and 68th Road); the Annadale Playground (located on Yellowstone Boulevard, between 64th Road and 65th Avenue); the Willow Lake Playground (located off the Grand Central Parkway, between 71st and 72nd Avenues); the Ehrenreich-Austin Playground (located on Austin Street, between 76th Avenue and 76th Drive); and the Russell Sage Playground (located on 68th Avenue, between Booth and Austin Streets).

-Access to Flushing Meadows-Corona Park is restricted due to the fact that the Grand Central Parkway bisects the neighborhood and the park proper.
-Pedestrian access exists over the Grand Central Parkway at the Horace Harding Expressway, 64th Avenue, Jewel Avenue, and 72nd Road.
-A shuttered entrance at 78th Avenue, which previously lead to Willow Lake and provided pedestrian access to the rest of the park as well as neighboring Kew Gardens Hills, has been closed since 2001.
+Access to Flushing Meadows-Corona Park is limited by the Grand Central Parkway, which bisects the neighborhood and the park itself.
+Pedestrian access over the Grand Central Parkway is available at Horace Harding Expressway, 64th Avenue, Jewel Avenue, and 72nd Road.
+A shuttered entrance at 78th Avenue, which previously led to Willow Lake and provided pedestrian access to the rest of the park as well as neighboring Kew Gardens Hills, has been closed since 2001.
 The ballfields and the playground that once surrounded the lake have long been abandoned and neglected by the Parks Department.

+Economy

+Forest Hills is primarily a residential neighborhood that includes a number of restaurants, small businesses, and grocery stores, many of them located on Austin Street, one of the area's main shopping districts.
+The neighborhood has two Trader Joe's supermarkets, one at the intersection of Queens and Yellowstone boulevards and another on Metropolitan Avenue, and a small Target on Austin Street.
+There is an independent movie theater, Cinemart Cinemas, located on Metropolitan Avenue.